 5.2 Case Study 2: The use of lecture time for workshops

-Workshops have proved very popular with students and a good medium for learning and applying basic economic concepts.
-They consistently score high 'satisfaction' ratings in student questionnaires.
+Workshops proved very popular with students and a good medium for learning and applying basic economic concepts.
+They consistently scored high 'satisfaction' ratings in student questionnaires.
 There are significant economies of scale in such classes and yet virtually nothing is lost by doing the workshop exercises in such classes rather than in groups of 20.
 In fact the gains can be substantial:

 - Students enjoy the variety of having three different types of class.

 - Seminars become very lively and can be much more problem- and issues-focused.

 - The workshop format makes efficient use of GTAs.
 They need a far lower level of teaching skills on the one-to-one basis in which they are helping students in workshops.
 In fact, it is almost a form of peer support; students like being helped by GTAs who were recently undergraduates themselves.

 - The lecturer time released can be reallocated to extra office hours support (again this could be by GTAs) and support in an online environment, such as running a discussion board to answer follow-up questions to the lectures or workshops.

 - Workshops can lead directly into extra practice work for students.
 At UWE, additional 'homework' questions were attached to the workshop sheet, again with space to write the answers.
 Students handed these in to seminars.
 As the questions could all be marked simply right or wrong, they were very quick to mark.
 Tutors did not write comments on the answers.
 Instead, they stapled a worked answer sheet to the student's homework.

 The frequency and total number of workshops that are feasible to run in a department depend on the nature of the module.
 On 20-credit one-semester modules, the workshops could be run weekly.
 On 20-credit year-long courses, or 10 or 15-credit one-semester modules, the workshops could be organised on a fortnightly basis.